The Legend of Silent Night

 The Legend of Silent Night is a 1968 American television film directed by Daniel Mann and starring James Mason, Kirk Douglas and John Leyton.
+The film premiered on ABC on December 25, 1968.

 Plot

-Pastor Josef Mohr shows his poem to the local church organist Franz Gruber and Gruber composes music to the lyrics resulting in "Silent Night".
+In 1810, Pastor Josef Mohr writes a poem that he later shows to his friend, the local church organist Franz Gruber.
+Gruber composes music to the lyrics he was given, resulting in the classical Christmas carol "Silent Night".